pabloripoll/docker-platform-nginx-nodejs-22-pgsql-17.5/README.md

 DATABASE_BACK=pgsql-backup.sql
 ```

-Once the environment file is set, create each Docker environment file by the automated commands using GNU Make:
+Once this environment file is set, it can be created each container instance's `.env` automatically by using GNU Make:

 Set up the API container
 ```bash